wheresrhys/wheresrhys.github.io/src/content/articles/jekyll-go-home.md

     git reset HEAD^

-The above can easily be adapted to work for your my-user-name.github.io site by never working in master and pushing a subtree up to `master` instead of `gh-pages`.
+The above can easily be adapted to work for your my-user-name.github.io site by never working in master (I've set the default branch for wheresrhys.github.io to be `_master`) and pushing a subtree up to `master` instead of `gh-pages`.